 - Larimer County opposes the diminution of current county powers.

-- Larimer County supports working closely with municipal and school officials, economic development organizations, business leaders and others in developing goals and policies to expand employment opportunities and continue our healthy economic conditions in our County.
+- Larimer County supports working closely with municipal and school officials, economic development organizations, business leaders and others in developing goals and policies to expand employment opportunities and continue our healthy economic conditions in Larimer County.

 - Larimer County supports the establishment and continuation of Enterprise Zones.